maarten-vandeperre/clean-architecture-software-sample-project/README.md

 changes in the core layer.
 The modifications would only be needed in the infrastructure layer.
 Therefore, this approach aligns with the principles of Clean Architecture.
 ![Knative versus AWS Lambda and Azure Functions](images/serverless.jpg "Knative versus AWS Lambda and Azure Functions")

-## Contributing
-Contributions to this sample project are welcome!
-If you find any issues, have suggestions for improvements, or want to add new features, please feel free to submit a pull request.
-Make sure to follow the project's coding conventions and provide clear commit messages.

 ## Possible pitfalls
+TODO

 ## General remarks
 * Use cases: the validation itself is done quick-and-dirty as it's not the main focus of this repository.
 It can be cleaner: Feel free to reach out on how I do this most of the time.
 * Domain entity naming: can be cleaner as well.
 * REST handling: can be cleaner too.
 E.g., using 204s on creation, ....

+## Contributing
+Contributions to this sample project are welcome!
+If you find any issues, have suggestions for improvements, or want to add new features, please feel free to submit a pull request.
+Make sure to follow the project's coding conventions and provide clear commit messages.

 ## WIP